The Identity Problem in the special affine group of $\mathbb{Z}^2$: Virtual solvability

-Here, $I - T$ is invertible because $T \in \SL(2, \Z)$ is torsion, so the eigenvalues of $T$ are all different from one (see the classification of element of $\SL(2, \Z)$ in Section~\ref{sec:prelim}).
+Here, $I - T$ is invertible because $T \in \SL(2, \Z)$ is non-trivial torsion, so the eigenvalues of $T$ are all different from one ($T$ must be in case (i) or (ii) in the classification of elements in $\SL(2, \Z)$, Section~\ref{sec:prelim}).
 We conclude that $(I, \bzer)$ can be represented by a full-image word over the alphabet $\mG$.
 Hence, $\sgmG$ is a group by Lemma~\ref{lem:grpword}. \end{proof}

-In the next four cases, $G$ is isomorphic to $\Z$.
-Let $A$ be a generator of $G$.
+In the next four cases, $H$ is isomorphic to $\Z$.
+Let $A$ be a generator of $H$, computable in PTIME by Lemma~\ref{lem:decisoZ}.
 The \emph{Jordan Normal Form} of $A$ can be computed in PTIME~\cite{giesbrecht1995nearly}.
-Consequently, one can decide whether $A$ is a twisted inversion, a shear or a scale.
+One can directly obtain from its Jordan Normal Form whether $A$ is a twisted inversion, a shear or a scale.

-\subsection{$G$ is generated by a twisted inversion $A$}
+\subsection{$H$ is generated by a twisted inversion $A$}